Akalanka-1996/Akalanka-1996/README.md

 <h1 align="center">Hi 👋, I'm Kasun Akalanka</h1>
 <h3 align="center">A dedicated Node.js developer with a strong focus on backend development and a passion for continuous learning.
-Skilled in both collaborative teamwork
-and individual projects, I excel in adapting to diverse environments and leveraging my expertise to deliver exceptional results.
 With a specialization in backend development using Node.js, I am committed to mastering new technologies and constantly improving my skills.
 Eager to leverage my expertise and contribute to innovative projects in the field.</h3>

 - 🔭 I’m currently working on [https://github.com/RACUOK/learnr](https://github.com/RACUOK/learnr)